Skip to main content

 Mailshake vs The Competitionโ€‹

-FeatureMailshake (Sales Engagement)MarketBetter ($500/mo)InstantlySmartLead
+FeatureMailshake (Sales Engagement)MarketBetter ($99/user/month)InstantlySmartLead

 Email SequencesYesYesYesYes